teamshares/service_action/README.md

 * General note: the inbound/outbound contexts are views into an underlying shared object (passed down through organize calls) -- modifications of one will affect the other (e.g. preprocessing inbound args implicitly transforms them on the underlying context, which is echoed if you also expose it on outbound).
 * Configuring logging (will default to Rails.logger if available, else fall back to basic Logger (but can explicitly set via `self.logger = Logger.new($stdout`))
     Note `context_for_logging` is available (filtered to accessible attrs, filtering out sensitive values).
 Automatically passed into `on_exception` hook.

+* setting `sensitive: true` on any param will filter that value out when inspecting or passing to on_exception
+* feature: `noncritical do` - within this block, any exceptions will be logged (on_exception handler), but will NOT fail the interactor edge case: `fail_with` _will_ still fail the parent interactor
 ---

 TODO: Delete this and the text below, and describe your gem